-DAY 3:
+DAY 3

-Remove post-op bandage.
-You may now begin to shower.
+• You may now begin to shower.
 Do not soak the incision.
-Let water and soap run over incision.
-After shower, pat the incision dry.
-Do not apply any ointments or creams for 6 weeks.
+Let water and soap run over it.
+After

+- shower, pat the incision dry.
+Do not apply any ointments or creams for 6 weeks. - If you notice steristrips or surgical tape overlying the incision, do not remove; this will fall off on its own in about 2 weeks.

-DAY 3-6:
+DAY 3-6

-• Keep incision covered with a clean dressing; change daily (1-2 times per day).
+Keep incision covered with a clean dressing; change daily.

-DAY 6-14:
+DAY 6-14

 - You may cover the incision with a dressing or keep it open to air.
-Some patients are more comfortable keeping it covered for an extra barrier of protection- this is okay. - No baths, hot tubs, or pools for 6 weeks after surgery, as they will increase your risk of an infection.
+Some patients are most comfortable keeping it covered while in lower post-op back-brace is on to give an extra barrier of protection; this is okay. - No baths, hot tubs, or pools for 6 weeks after surgery, as they will increase your risk of an infection.